bolt12/LogAdventures/README.lagda.md

   _ = reflₗ refl
 ```

-There's a small caveat with our `LogMod` representation, hence with our $\log_2$ function: it is not bijective. `LogMod` allows for more than one representation for the same arguments as mentioned in the comments on the next code snippet.
-For example, although both are semantically equal, the result of computing `LogMod 2 9` is different than calculating `LogMod 2 3 +ₗ LogMod 2 3`, because, in the latter, when the remainders are multiplied we get a value that is greater than the logarithm's base ($2$).
-This means that the remainder carries to much information and that this information should be carried over to the integer component of the `LogMod` type.

-Equality for these terms holds due to the fact that their semantics is guaranteed by the `property` field.
-However this means that if we try to write the floored version of the logarithm function as the composition of two other functions we can not establish a one-to-one correspondance with the original function without any tricks.
+There's a small caveat with our `LogMod` representation, hence with
+our $\log_2$ function: it is not bijective. `LogMod` allows for more
+than one representation for the same arguments.
+For example, although both are
+semantically equal, the result of computing `LogMod 2 9` is different
+than calculating `LogMod 2 3 +ₗ LogMod 2 3`:

 ```agda
   -- This holds, however: